 Cheapest non-owner car insurance companies in Minnesota

-Compare the cheapest non-owner car insurance companies in Minnesota below.
+The table below shows the most affordable non-owner car insurance companies in Minnesota.

 CompanyAverage annual premiumAverage monthly premium